Friday, January 4, 2019

 Choosing a manger for Thy throne,

-while worlds and worlds and Thine alone.
+while worlds and worlds are Thine alone.

 A little child, Thou wast our guest,